Where to Play Pickleball In the Phoenix Area

 Pickleball: Specialty Dinks / Drops, Deb Harrison

-If you feel you have mastered the elephant/all day dink, this pickleball instructional video is for you.
+If you feel you have mastered the straight dink, this pickleball instructional video is for you.
 Learn four specialty shots that are meant to keep your opponent moving and out of his/her comfort zone.

 You Asked for It, Deb Harrison